Winter Break Information

 Late stay or early arrival requests

-The Residence Life office occasionally gets requests for students wanting to stay later than the dates listed above in December or move in earlier than the dates listed above in January.
-Selected students working with a sponsoring department (for example resident assistant staff or select winter athletes) may stay later or arrive earlier.
-In each of these cases, the supervising department will cover all housing expenses for the student(s).
+The Office of Residence Life occasionally gets requests for students wanting to stay later than the dates listed above in December or move in earlier than the dates listed above in January.
+Select students working with a sponsoring department (for example resident assistant staff or select in-season winter sport student-athletes) may stay later or arrive earlier than the official residence hall closing/opening dates.
+In each of these cases, the supervising department will notify you that you are approved, and will cover all housing expenses for the student(s).

 Students not with a sponsoring department should expect that the above dates reflect the schedule that they should follow.
-With very rare exception, staff members from housekeeping, facilities and residence life are preparing for the official closing and opening days and are unable to accommodate late stay or early arrival requests from individuals not with a sponsoring department.
-If extenuating circumstances exist that the student believes would warrant an exception, then the student should contact their appropriate assistant director.
+Staff members from housekeeping, facilities and residence life are preparing for the official closing and opening days and are unable to accommodate late stay or early arrival requests from individuals not with a sponsoring department.
+If extenuating circumstances exist that the student believes would warrant an exception, then the student should contact their appropriate assistant director by 12 pm (noon) on Monday, December 4.
+(Block 4, week 2).
 If an exception is made, the student would be charged a daily fee for housing expenses (all charges would be applied directly to the student's account).
+Requests made after this deadline will not be considered for approval unless they are related to inclement weather (see below).

 Preparing your room for break